What Is And How To Use The Epoxy Wood Filler

 If you’re new to DIY projects using a wood epoxy resin filler, here are some helpful tips to get you started:

-- Epoxy should generally be used for large voids in existing wood.
-If you like, you can also mix epoxy with tints and pigments from an art supply house for an additional touch of color.
+- If you like, you can mix epoxy with tints and pigments from an art supply house for an additional touch of color.

-- You should always follow the manufacturer’s recommendations when mixing your epoxy, and make sure that you’re using the right ratios to ensure that the glue cures fully and reaches its maximum strength.
+- Follow the manufacturer’s recommendations when mixing your epoxy, and make sure you’re using the right ratios to ensure that the product cures.

 - Epoxy generates heat from the chemical reaction as it cures.
 It’s best to mix it in smaller batches.